-Over the past month, Russia has repeatedly waved the threat of nuclear force to deter the West from meddling in the war in Ukraine.
+Russia has repeatedly waved the threat of using nuclear force to have the upper hand in its war in Ukraine.

 Strategic nuclear weapons